-EXHIBIT 8-3: SUMMARY OF TENANT PREFERENCE AREAS RELATED TO HOUSING QUALITY
+EXHIBIT 8-3: SUMMARY OF TENANT PREFERENCE AREAS RELATED TO HOUSING QUALITY the unit is acceptable with regard to the following characteristics.

 Note: This document provides an overview of unit and site characteristics and conditions for which the family determines acceptability.
 For more detailed information see the following documents: